ballerina-platform/module-ballerinax-health.fhir.r4/utils/jsonmerge/README.md

 - **Composite Key Support**: Specify multiple fields as a composite key for array element matching.
 - **Type Safety**: Returns errors on type mismatches unless configured to ignore them.
-- **Preserves Base Structure**: The base JSON is never mutated; a new merged object is returned.
+- **Preserves Original Structure**: The original JSON is never mutated; a new merged object is returned.

 ## Usage